• Mail

 Improper Installation

-When we identify improper installation of a home’s system or fixture, we include it in the inspection report as a recommendation with photos (and video when applicable) and an explanation of who, what and why.
+When a home inspector identifies improper installation of a home’s system or fixture, they include it in the inspection report as a recommendation with photos (and video when applicable) and an explanation of who, what and why.
 For example, we might recommend to have a qualified professional repair the improper installation to restore proper functionality, to prevent damage to materials, and/or for personal safety.
 Inspectors do not diagnose problems, and we do not determine the method of repair.
 We leave those tasks to the qualified professional making the repair.

 This dryer vent is a good example of improper installation (see photo).
 The dryer vent is functional, but it is not properly installed.
 The white dryer vent cover/louver should be flush with the masonry siding and sealed around the edges to prevent moisture and pest intrusion.